HuddleHouse/progblog.io/source/_posts/2016-12-27-Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI.md

 The code for **part 3** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-3).

+[**Part 4:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-4-Adding-Email-Password-Authentication/) We add Email/Password user authentication using Firebase.

+The code for **part 4** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-4).

-**Part 4:** COMING SOON Adding the ability for a user to edit or delete any messages that they have sent.
+**Part 5:** COMING SOON Adding the ability for a user to edit or delete any messages that they have sent.

 In this section we will be adding a basic chat to the app.
 It will sync asynchronously with Firebase's Realtime Database.